wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 11 For , when the gallant young men of Baltimore heard the rumor , that the soldiers of Britain were coming upon them ;

-12 With the spirit of freemen , they grasped their weapons of war in their hands , and went out to meet them without fear ; resolved to conquer or to die.
+12 With the spirit of freemen , they grasped their weapons of war in their hands , and went out to meet them without fear ; resolved to conquer or to die.*

+* Although it may be said the British were not conquered ; yet they were defeated.

 13 For well they knew , that life would be a burthen to them , when their habitations were consumed with fire ; their parents slaughtered ; and the innocence of their wives and sisters violated.

-14 Now the name of the chief captain of the army of Columbia was Samuel , whose sir-name was Smith , a valiant man , who had fought in the days of Washington and gained much honor , Although it may be said the British were not conquered ; yet they were defeated.
+14 Now the name of the chief captain of the army of Columbia was Samuel , whose sir-name was Smith ,* a valiant man , who had fought in the days of Washington and gained much honor.

+* Gen. Smith.

-15. Moreover , Samuel was a man well stricken in years , and he had many brave captains under him , even Strieker , and Stansbury , aud Winder were with trim.
+15 Moreover , Samuel was a man well stricken in years , and he had many brave captains under him , even Stricker , and Stansbury , and Winder were with him.

 16 Now it was somewhat after the mid-day when the engines of destruction began their roaring noises :

-17 And the fire and smoke were vomited forth out of their mouths , so that the light of the sun was hidden by the moans of the black clouds 'that filled the air ,
+17 And the fire and smoke were vomited forth out of their mouths , so that the light of the sun was hidden by the means of the black clouds that filled the air.

 18 And their rockets , and all their instruments of death , which the sons of men have employed their understandings to invent , were used abundantly.